mybearworld/mroew-docs/src/content/docs/about/to-do.md

 ## Mröw

 - **Custom block support**.
 You can just make a function for now, but you can't pass in runtime arguments or run without screen refresh.
+- **Proper documentation comments**.
+The [HexDocs reference](https://mybearworld.github.io/mroew) is currently there, but doesn't provide much insight because thare are no comments.

 ## Docs